JehoonChung/jehoonchung.github.io/_pages/about.md

 ---

 I am a finance graduate student at Gies College of Business, University of Illinois Urbana-Champaign.
-My research focuses on corporate and household finance, with a particular emphasis on how environmental risks affect financial decision-making and real economic outcomes.
+My research focuses on the intersection of corporate finance, household finance, and environmental economics, examining how environmental risks and policies impact financial decision-making and socioeconomic outcomes.

-My current project, "Guaranteeing Home Insurance: Evidence from California’s Wildfire Safety and Recovery Act", examines how the availability of home insurance influences household credit and mortgage outcomes while addressing potential market challenges.
+My current project, "Guaranteeing Home Insurance: Evidence from California’s Wildfire Safety and Recovery Act," examines how the availability of home insurance influences household credit and mortgage outcomes, highlighting its role in mitigating financial distress while uncovering implications for insurance market dynamics and pricing.

-Previously, I wrote my master's thesis at Korea University, "The Real Effects of Green Corporate Restructuring", which investigated how heightened environmental risks drive corporate divestitures and the implications of these decisions on firm value and sustainability outcomes.
+Previously, I wrote my master's thesis at Korea University, "The Real Effects of Green Corporate Restructuring," which investigated how heightened environmental risks drive corporate divestitures and the implications of these decisions on firm value, workplace safety, and local sustainability.

 Here is the link to my [CV](/files/CV_JehoonChung.pdf).